 Julie

-PS: My new book, Take Charge of Bipolar Disorder is now in stores and on the web.
-A mania recognition and treatment plan is in the book.
+PS: My book, Take Charge of Bipolar Disorder has a mania recognition section and treatment plan.